Editorial Board

 Dr Claire Cox

-Born in Hong Kong, Claire Cox is Head of Business Development for the Faculty of Humanities and Social Sciences at Oxford Brookes University.
-She is also a published poet, having completed an MA Creative Writing at Brookes where she was awarded the Blackwell’s Prize for Best Student.
-She is currently undertaking a part-time poetry-practice PhD with Royal Holloway.
-She has been published in Ink, Sweat & Tears, Magma, Envoi, Butcher’s Dog and Lighthouse, is one of three winning poets included in Primers: Volume Five (Nine Arches Press, 2020) and has won the Wigtown Alastair Reid Pamphlet Prize with A Book of Days (Wigtown Festival Company, 2020).
+Born in Hong Kong, Dr Claire Cox is a published poet, having completed an MA Creative Writing at Brookes where she was awarded the Blackwell’s Prize for Best Student.
+She subsequently completed a part-time poetry-practice PhD with Royal Holloway.
+She has been published in Ink, Sweat & Tears, Magma, Envoi, Butcher’s Dog and Lighthouse, was one of three winning poets included in Primers: Volume Five (Nine Arches Press, 2020) and won the Wigtown Alastair Reid Pamphlet Prize with A Book of Days (Wigtown Festival Company, 2020).

 Alan Buckley